 - Journalism Production Center, Antonio (Tony) Ascenso: PPC Room 814

-- Paramount Center Film Soundstage, Roy Wilson: Paramount Room 405
+- Paramount Center Film Soundstage, Rebecca Williams: Paramount Room 405

 VI.
 Filming in the Residence Halls

-- A single camera on tripod or hand-held or audio recording device is utilized.
+- A single camera on a tripod or hand-held or audio recording device is utilized.

 - Filming or recording will not interfere with residence hall activities or individual student privacy or activities.

-- No peripheral filming equipment (e.g., audio recorders, cables, lights, reflectors, Cstands) is permitted.
+- No hazardous peripheral filming equipment (e.g., hot (tungsten) lights, large lighting modifiers (flags, reflectors), dolly tracks) is permitted.

 - The filming occurs within the room of the resident making the request and does not spill out into the hallway.